DrBrown777/step_course_work_dot_net/README.md

 # PacMan Consol
-Сoursework on the .NET platform and the C# language
+Practical Work on the .NET platform and the C# language